krontech/chronos-cam-app/README.md

 ## Record End Trigger Settings

-Run-N-GUn mode requires *Record End Trigger* to end segments.
+Run-N-Gun mode requires *Record End Trigger* to end segments.
 Select IO(s) in Trigger/IO Settings window, set its/their function as *Record End Trigger* and choose settings for IO(s), like *Debounce* and *Pull-up*, and trigger delay as needed.

 However, we can't use *Invert* for Run-N-Gun mode for now because trigger needs to be disabled and re-enabled sometimes when overwriting is not allowed and *Invert* setting causes problems in some IO settings and with BNC trigger switch cable.